15 Cruise Ship Mistakes That Could Wreck Your Vacation

 To reduce the odds that you commit a grievous cruise ship faux pas, keep a running to-do list for your trip and mark important dates on your calendar.

-If you’re organizing a large travel party, consider sharing this information in a viewable (but not editable) electronic document.
-That way, you can minimize any back and forth with your fellow cruise-goers while still making sure everyone is prepared to set sail.
+And if you’re organizing a large travel party, consider sharing this information in a viewable (but not editable) electronic document.

-Finally, consider using one of the best travel credit cards when booking your trip so you can take advantage of the special perks these cards often carry.
+Finally, consider using one of the top travel credit cards when booking your trip so you can take advantage of the special perks these cards often carry.

 Easy-to-Earn Unlimited Rewards